WeasyPeasy-Festival/getChopt/README.md

 ## How to use:
 ### 1) Enter your song

-How to format the song: all lowercase letters, no spaces, no special characters, type out numbers to text (e.g: 8-Bit Beat --> eightbitbeat).
-UPDATE!
-I checked and some songs need numbers in text but some don't.
-"Song 2" is fine with "song2" but 24K Magic needs twentyfourkmagic.\
+How to format the song: all lowercase letters, no spaces, no special characters.
+If the song name contains numbers, the numbers needs to be typed in text e.g. 24 -> twentyfour BUT only when the number is at the start of the songname.
+If the numbers is at the end or anywhere else, typing the number is fine (8 - Bit Beat -> eightbitbeat; Song 2 -> song2)\
 Some songs do not need to have the full songname typed out to get the right result (e.g: All Of Me (Tiësto's Birthday Treatment Remix) --> allofme).\
 If you still do not find a song consider visiting the [gmscorner website]([url](https://www.gmscorner.dev/fortnite/expert/guitar/)) to get the right format.\
 Songs with the same name will be sorted by release date (released earlier: dynamite, released later: dynamite2)\